AMReX-Astro/Microphysics/sphinx_docs/source/nse.rst

   involved with the reaction that is different from :math:`p`, :math:`n`, and :math:`\alpha`.
   :math:`\tilde{Y}_i` represents the sum of molar fractions of the group that isotope :math:`i` belongs in, or :math:`\tilde{Y}_i = \Sigma_{l \in q}Y^l_i`.
-After determining which reaction has the fast time-scale, there are two requirements for us to check whether this reaction can be used to group the nuclei involved, which are:
+After determining which reaction has the fastest time-scale, there are two requirements for us to check whether this reaction can be used to group the nuclei involved, which are:

   * at least 1 isotope, :math:`i`, that passes: